Bishop and Knight Checkmate

 Bishop and knight checkmate is the hardest of the basic mating techniques because the knight's limited range makes it difficult to control the enemy king.
 Unlike two bishops, which cover all squares together, a bishop and knight leave gaps that the defending king can exploit.

-The critical requirement is that the king must be driven to the corner that matches the bishop's colour.
+The critical requirement is that the king must be driven to the corner that matches the bishop's color.
 A dark-squared bishop requires the king to be mated in a dark-squared corner (a1 or h8 for a dark-squared bishop).
 If the king reaches the wrong corner, the checkmate cannot be forced there.

 The entire process takes up to 33 moves with optimal play, which is uncomfortably close to the 50-move rule in practical games.
-This is why practising the technique is essential: wasted moves in a real game can lead to a draw by the 50-move rule.
+This is why practicing the technique is essential: wasted moves in a real game can lead to a draw by the 50-move rule.

 Driving the King to the Correct Corner